msolorio/workout_app/README.md

 The client is written entirely in TypeScript.

 #### Lessons Learned
-- Became more aware of creating uniformity and a clear type strategy for my codebase
+- Became more aware of creating uniformity and a clear type strategy for my codebase.
-- Developed faster, catching subtle bugs early (often before they became bugs)
+- Developed faster, catching subtle bugs early (often before they became bugs).

 #### In-Progress
-- Currently converting the backend to TypeScript
+- Currently converting the backend to TypeScript.

 </details>